TheWizardsCode/DevLogger/README.md

 # Installation Of Latest Release

+This is the easiest way of installing the code:

   1. `Window -> Package Manager`
   2. Click the '+" in the top left
   3. Select 'Add package from Git URL'